mike-ward/salinecrew/join-crew.md

 #### Contact us if you have questions

-If you have additional inquiries, please attend the March meeting or e-mail [Shelley Wolff, President](mailto:shelley_wolff@msn.com)
+If you have additional inquiries, please attend the March meeting or e-mail <mailto:christopherdfrick@gmail.com>

 [(Top)](#)